Our Team

 I graduated in 2020 with a Master of Science in Counseling from San Diego State University’s Community-Based Block Multicultural Community Counseling and Social Justice Education program.

 I am a bilingual (Spanish/English) Associate Professional Clinical Counselor (APCC), registration number 8347.
-I practice in California and am supervised by Naomi Duffy, LCSW 117210, LMSW 109755.
+I practice in California and am supervised by Naomi Duffy, Licensed Clinical Social Worker (LCSW), 117210, Licensed Master Social Worker, (LMSW) 109755.

 QUINCI MONTOSA BOYD, AMFT & APCC